Roseanne Barr Thanks Former Co-Star For Coming To Her Defense: ‘I Thank John Goodman For Speaking Truth’

 “I know, I know, for a fact that she’s not a racist,” Goodman said in the interview.

-Goodman also thanked Barr for something that she did for himself and the rest of the Roseanne cast — releasing her rights to the show so that he would be able to continue playing the role of Dan Connors in the spinoff of the show, The Connors.
+Goodman also thanked Barr for something that she did for himself and the rest of the Roseanne cast — releasing her rights to the show so that he would be able to continue playing the role of Dan Connor in the spinoff of the show, The Connors.

 “She had to sign a paper saying that she relinquished all her rights to the show so that we could go on.”

 And Goodman’s kind words about Barr did not go unnoticed.
 Yesterday, the actress wrote a message, thanking her former co-star and friend, John Goodman, for coming to her defense following the backlash she has been receiving since getting fired from the Roseanne reboot.
-In a tweet that was posted for her 887,000 plus Twitter followers, Roseanne gave John a nice shoutout.
+In a tweet that was posted for her 887,000-plus Twitter followers, Roseanne gave John a nice shoutout.

 “I thank John Goodman for speaking truth about me, despite facing certain peril from producers and network.”